pytorch/pytorch/torch/ao/quantization/fx/README.md

 ## High Level Flow with Simple Example

-Floating Point Model — (1.1 _fuse_fx) —> Fused Model —-- (1.2 QAT Module Swap) —--> Model with QAT modules —-- (1.3 Insert Observers) —---> Prepared Model
+Floating Point Model — (1.1 `_fuse_fx`) —> Fused Model —-- (1.2 QAT Module Swap) —--> Model with QAT modules —-- (1.3 Insert Observers) —---> Prepared Model
-—-- (2.1 convert_to_reference) —----> Reference Quantized Model —---- (2.2 Lower to Native Backend) —-----> Quantized Model
+---- (2.1 `convert_to_reference`) —----> Reference Quantized Model —---- (2.2 Lower to Native Backend) —-----> Quantized Model

-prepare_fx: Step 1.1 to 1.3
+`prepare_fx`: Step 1.1 to 1.3
-convert_fx: Step 2.1 to 2.2
+`convert_fx`: Step 2.1 to 2.2

-In the following, I’ll first have a detailed description for each step, and then talk about the corresponding keys in BackendConfig.
+In the following, I’ll first have a detailed description for each step, and then talk about the corresponding settings in BackendConfig.
 We’ll follow the terminologies defined in (draft) README.md of quantization syntax transforms in this doc.

 ### 0. Original Model